spiderbites/to-planning-applications/README.md

 #### Usage

-We're currently using Python ~2.7 and the [requests](http://docs.python-requests.org/) package.
+We're currently using Python ~2.7 and MySQL.

 To get the raw data for all 44 wards: